 In response to public outcry at budget overruns on the Burnside Bridge, the Sellwood Bridge design was scaled back to minimize cost.
 With a construction cost of just $541,000, the scaled-down design resulted in a number of limitations.
 The bridge is extremely narrow: two lanes, no shoulders or median, and one 4-foot-wide sidewalk.

-Multnomah County continues to take steps to prolong the safe use of the bridge until a long-term solution can be found.
+Multnomah County continued to take steps to prolong the safe use of the bridge until a long-term solution could be found.
 In June 2004 after the discovery of the cracks in both the east and west concrete approaches, cracks were restrained with steel clamps and the weight limit for vehicles traveling across the bridge was reduced from 32 tons to 10 tons.
-This limit has caused the diversion of 94 daily TriMet bus trips (a loaded bus weighs about 19 tons), which formerly crossed the bridge.
+This limit caused the diversion of 94 daily TriMet bus trips (a loaded bus weighs about 19 tons), which formerly crossed the bridge.
 A 2005 engineering study recommended short-term safety improvements for the bridge, which resulted in epoxy being injected into cracks in the girders and columns.
-The county is also inspecting the Sellwood Bridge every 3 months to monitor the cracks and slope to ensure the bridge is safe to use.
+The county also inspected the Sellwood Bridge every 3 months to monitor the cracks and slope to ensure the bridge was safe to use.

 Existing Bridge Deficiencies:

 - Buses and trucks are restricted from using the bridge